Aboriginal and Torres Strait Islander people are advised the following article contains images of deceased persons.

 It is important to recognise that colonialism is an ongoing process and isn’t a thing of the past.
-Colonialism didn’t end 200 years ago.
-Colonialism is prevalent today and has its roots deeply planted in every part of our society.
-As Nayuka Gorrie wrote in their article in 2019, ‘[colonialism] manifests in black incarceration rates, child removal rates, assimilation in the form of education and entertainment’.
+Colonialism did not end 200 years ago—it is prevalent today and has its roots deeply planted in every part of our society.
+As writer Nayuka Gorrie (Gunai/Kurnai, Gunditjmara, Wiradjuri and Yorta Yorta) wrote in this article for NITV in 2019, ‘[Colonialism] manifests in black incarceration rates, child removal rates, assimilation in the form of education and entertainment’.

 Colonialism has introduced and perpetuated a society that normalises the structural oppression of Aboriginal and Torres Strait Islander people, while centering and benefiting settlers.
 Not convinced?

-All you have to do is take a look at the systems that fail us across all endeavours – in politics, education, employment, justice and health for example.
-These systems were not designed for Aboriginal and Torres Strat Islander people to succeed in.
+All you have to do is take a look at the systems that fail Aboriginal and Torres Strait Islander people across all endeavours – in health, education, employment, justice and politics for example.
+These systems were not designed for Aboriginal and Torres Strait Islander people to succeed in.